LEDThereBeLight/intuitive-coding/_posts/2015-02-12-APIs-and-interfacing-with-the-web.md

 ![401](images/postman-401.png)

+The response is in [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON) format, which is a data format modeled off of Javascript's object notation.
+JSON is an alternative to XML, if you've ever worked with that.

 See the "status: 401"?
 Anytime someone makes a request to a web server, the server sends back a **status code** that says whether the request passed or failed.

 You've undoubtedly seen status code 404 before.